Vatican law criminalizes adult abuse by priests, lay people | ExBulletin

-Pope Francis has changed church law to explicitly criminalize adult sexual abuse by priests who abuse their authority

-VATICAN CITY – Pope Francis has changed church law to explicitly criminalize adult sexual abuse by priests who abuse their authority and to say that laurels holding church office can be sanctioned for similar sexual crimes.
+VATICAN CITY (Pope) Pope Francis has changed church law to explicitly penalize adult sexual abuse by priests who abuse their authority and to say that laurels holding church office can be sanctioned for similar crimes sexual.

 The new provisions, released on Tuesday after 14 years of study, were contained in the revised section of the Canon Law Vaticans Code, the domestic legal system covering the Catholic Church with $ 1.3 billion.

 The most significant changes are contained in two articles, 1395 and 1398, which aim to address the main shortcomings in addressing sexual abuse in churches.
-The law recognizes that adults, too, can be victimized by priests who abuse their authority, and said lapelops in church offices can be punished for abusing minors as well as adults.
+The law recognizes that adults, too, can be victimized by priests who abuse their authority over them, and said slapping in church offices, such as school principals or parish economists, can be punished for child abuse as well as adults.

 The Vatican also criminalized the cleansing of unprotected minors or adults by priests to force them to engage in pornography.
 It is the first time that church law has officially recognized as criminal the method used by sexual predators to establish relationships with their victims to exploit them sexually.